Skip to content

 bash

-sudo safecall user --reset-password # reset admin password
+sudo safecall app users reset-password # reset admin password

 Troubleshooting